Deformable porous media with degenerate hysteresis in gravity field: Introduction

 In this paper we extend the problem to the case of deformable porous media under gravity effects and full degeneracy of the saturation dependence.
 The process is driven by the mass conservation principle and the quasistatic mechanical equilibrium equation in the small deformations regime.
 We further simplify the system in order to make it mathematically tractable by assuming that shear stresses are negligible.
 The gravity term and the viscoelasticity of the deformable solid skeleton represent a new degree of complexity related to the fact that no obvious a priori upper bound for the solutions is available here.
-We show that such an estimate can be obtained using a hysteresis variant of the Moser iteration technique under an additional assumption on the admissible Preisach operators $G$, namely, that the Preisach density $\phi(x,r,v)$ in the definition \eqref{ge3} of $G$ decays sufficiently slowly at infinity, see condition \eqref{c2b} in Hypothesis~\ref{hrho}.
+We show that such an estimate can be obtained using a hysteresis variant of the Moser iteration technique under an additional assumption on the admissible Preisach operators $G$, namely, that the Preisach density $\phi(x,r,v)$ in \eqref{ge3} of $G$ decays sufficiently slowly at infinity, see Hypothesis~\ref{hrho}.
 The proof of the existence theorem is then carried out by a convexity and compactness argument developed in \cite{perme}.

 The structure of the present paper is the following.
 In Section~\ref{mode} we set up the mathematical model for the phenomenon and show that it is consistent with the physical principles of mass and energy conservation.
 In Section~\ref{stat} we recall the definitions of the main concepts including convexifiable Preisach operators, and state the main existence Theorem~\ref{t1}.
 In Section~\ref{disc} we propose a time discretization scheme with time step $\tau>0$ and derive estimates independent of~$\tau$.
 A uniform upper bound for the time-discrete approximation is established in Section~\ref{unif} via Moser-type iterations.
-In Section~\ref{conv} we show that similarly as in \cite{perme}, we can derive the convexity estimate \eqref{dp6} for the time derivative of the pressure, which is sufficient for letting the time step $\tau$ tend to $0$ and for proving that the limit is the desired solution.
+In Section~\ref{conv} we show that, similarly to \cite{perme}, we can derive the convexity estimate \eqref{dp6} for the time derivative of the pressure.
+As shown in the last Section~\ref{proof}, this is sufficient to let the time step $\tau$ tend to $0$ and to prove that the limit is the desired solution.